 How to Use a Purple or Silver Shampoo for Blonde Hair: Step by Step

-To get the same results as our purple shampoo before and after photo, follow these steps:
+To get the perfect result, follow these steps:

 - First, fully saturate your hair with warm water.
 The warm temperature of the water helps to open up the hair cuticle and allow the purple pigment of the silver shampoo to penetrate the hair shaft.